empicano/aiomqtt/README.md

 ## Proxy settings for asyncio-mqtt client

-asyncio-mqtt allows the user to configure proxing of MQTT connection and enables the support for SOCKS or HTTP proxies. asyncio-mqtt uses the paho-mqtt `proxy_set` functionality to allow setting up the proxy.
+asyncio-mqtt allows the user to configure proxying of MQTT connection and enables the support for SOCKS or HTTP proxies. asyncio-mqtt uses the paho-mqtt `proxy_set` functionality to allow setting up the proxy.
 One thing to note here is that setting up a proxy is an extra feature (even in paho-mqtt) that requires the `PySocks` dependency.

-The following minimal example depicts how to configure proxing of the MQTT connection
+The following minimal example depicts how to configure proxying of the MQTT connection

 ```python
 import socks